 Arthur Morgan founded the Yellow Springs Exchange in the 1930s, a local currency that “helped people exchange what they have for what they want.”
-Community economics –economics that repair both the fabrics of ecosystems and communities—are also a focus of our current work, including the development of a community economic incubator, conference presentations, and educational initiatives.
+Community economics — economics that repair both the fabrics of ecosystems and communities — are also a focus of our current work, which includes projects such as the development of a community economic incubator, conference presentations, and educational initiatives.

-Matt Stannard is policy director for Commonomics USA and a longtime economic justice advocate, on the board of directors of the Public Banking Institute, and has provided economic and legal advocacy support for victims of violence and economic insecurity in the U.S. and abroad.
+Matt Stannard is policy director for Commonomics USA, and a longtime economic justice advocate, on the board of directors of the Public Banking Institute, and has provided economic and legal advocacy support for victims of violence and economic insecurity as a longtime economic justice advocate in the U.S. and abroad.

-Matt will be a featured speaker at the Climate Crisis Solutions: Charting a New Course conference October 21-23, 2016.
+Matt was a featured speaker at the Climate Crisis Solutions: Charting a New Course conference October 21-23, 2016.

 In order to facilitate a more resilient community, Community Solutions envisions a Community Kitchen serving as a vital spoke in a community food hub.
 Access to healthy local food for all is the goal for this initiative.

 The Yellow Springs Time Exchange is a local project to facilitate currency-less exchange.
-Neighbors can offer different services like piano lessons in exchange for an equal amount of another time bank members time.
+Neighbors can offer different services like piano lessons in exchange for an equal amount of time for service from another time bank member.
 To become a member check out their website!

-Yellow Springs hosts a weekly farmers market on Saturday morning 7:00 am - 12:00 pm May through November in the King's Yard parking lot.
-Purchase local, fresh fruits,vegetables, meats, cheeses, and much more!
+Yellow Springs hosts a weekly farmers market on Saturday mornings 7:00 am - 12:00 pm, May through November, in the King's Yard parking lot.
+Purchase local, fresh fruits, vegetables, meats, cheeses, and much more!

-The Yellow Springs credit union is a non-profit cooperative, owned and operated by the members.
-The credit union funnels any potential profit into higher returns on investments and lowering any fees.
+The Yellow Springs Credit Union is a non-profit cooperative, owned and operated by its members.
+The credit union funnels any potential profit into higher returns on investments and lowering operating fees.